Wizards enter all-star break with a road win over Nets and a chance to take stock

 “I’ve been on 45 different teams.
 You learn how to work with different people,” said Smith, who has played for 12 different teams and was reunited in Washington at the trade deadline after starting the season in Charlotte.
 “I’m happy to be back here in D.C., to be back with the guys, as we grow and develop.
 The goal is the playoffs.
 We’ve got some ground to make up.
 Just to be out there with the guys was fun.”

 What the remaining 24 games represent are a developmental opportunity for their past three first-round selections — Hachimura, Deni Avdija and Corey Kispert.
-It will also provide Thomas Bryant and Daniel Gafford with the chance to reestablish themselves as reliable front-line options.
+They also will provide Thomas Bryant and Daniel Gafford with the chance to reestablish themselves as reliable front-line options.
 Kispert hit four of the Wizards’ 12 three-pointers and finished with 16 points.

 The first-half collapse after that fast start was rapid and not much of a mystery.
 Beal, among others, confirmed that individual agendas — and frustration over minutes and shots — led to an unpleasant locker room that wasn’t connected on or off the court.
-A six-game losing streak, which included blowing a 35-point lead at home to the undermanned Los Angeles Clippers and Beal’s unfortunate landing on his left wrist, dampened most of the enthusiasm for what this season could become.
+A six-game losing streak, which included a blown 35-point lead at home to the undermanned Los Angeles Clippers and Beal’s unfortunate landing on his left wrist, dampened most of the enthusiasm for what this season could become.

-“But we still want to approach these games, as always: We want to win as many games as we can,” Unseld said.
-“That’s the priority. … Attack the last 24 aggressively.”
+“But we still want to approach these games as always: We want to win as many games as we can,” Unseld said.
+“That’s the priority. . . .
+Attack the last 24 aggressively.”

-Wizards GM Tommy Sheppard didn’t strip the team all the way down, leaving just enough talent to tantalize.
+Wizards General Manager Tommy Sheppard didn’t strip the team all the way down, leaving just enough talent to tantalize.
 But he also left a glaring hole at point guard.
 Raul Neto and Smith will handle those duties until an upgrade is found this summer.
-Kuzma, whom Unseld refers to as his team’s “Swiss Army knife,” will also have the ball in his hands more, even if some nights look like Thursday night, when he airmailed two passes several rows into the stands.
+Kuzma, whom Unseld refers to as his team’s “Swiss Army knife,” also will have the ball in his hands more, even if some nights look like Thursday, when he airmailed two passes several rows into the stands.

 The Wizards let a 13-point lead against the Nets (31-28) vanish by the end of the third period, but they recovered in the fourth, withstanding a run from a depleted Nets squad that had come back from a 28-point deficit to beat the crosstown New York Knicks the previous night.
 But each time the Nets tried to push back, the Wizards had the answer, a Kispert three-pointer, a Smith jumper, a Hachimura you-name-it.
 And Beal, watching it all in a rainbow-colored ensemble from the bench, enjoyed the whole show.

 “It was good energy,” Hachimura said.
 “Everybody was sharing the ball.
-We had a good flow and I was in a good rhythm, too.
+We had a good flow, and I was in a good rhythm, too.
 And we were defending.
 We still have a lot of chance to make the playoffs.
 We got to push it.”